cdklabs/cdk-nag/API.md

 ## struct NagLoggerNonComplianceData  <a id="cdk-nag-nagloggernoncompliancedata"></a>

-Data for onNonCompliance method of an I.
+Data for onNonCompliance method of an INagLogger.